irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_AI_Content/Lesson_Plan-Template/Identify_AI_Content-Lesson_Plan.md

 2. Have previously taught or assisted with this lesson.
 3. Have experience as an instructor in a military or academic setting.

-An instructor should:

-1. Have experience with AI content detection and verification.
-2. Have previously taught or assisted with this lesson.

 #### Additional Support

 ##### Required or Requested Support